Top

 Q: Why is homemade vanilla extract better than store-bought?

-A; Big name brands use heat and pressure for the extraction process.
+A: Big name brands use heat and pressure for the extraction process.
 They add chemicals to quicken extraction time and other chemicals for decanting the vanilla.
 My homemade extract uses frequent agitation only.
 I age the extract for 12-24 months, shaking the jugs weekly.
 No heat, no chemicals, no pressure cookers, just time.

 Better beans.
 The FDA guidelines for vanilla extract only indicate the weight of beans to alcohol ratio but says nothing concerning the quality.
 I use very high-quality Grade A Madagascar vanilla beans that are plump with a moisture content of 33% filled with bean caviar.